top of page

 • $300 for a 60-minute session

-I understand that therapy is a significant investment.
+I understand that therapy is a meaningful commitment of time, energy, and financial resources.
 Sliding scale options are available for weekly clients paying out of pocket.

-Payment is accepted via Venmo, Zelle, and credit cards (including HSA/FSA).
+Payment is accepted via Venmo, Zelle, and credit cards, including HSA/FSA cards.

 No transaction fees apply to Venmo or Zelle.
-A 3% fee applies to credit card payments.
+A 3% processing fee applies to credit card payments.

 画像 3.png